Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 If you look at your blog homepage in a browser, you will see that the titles of your posts are shown and they link to the page where the article can be read.

-Now that you have successfully created links to your posts on the homepage, you will create the pages where your blog posts can be read.
+Now that you have successfully created links to your posts on the homepage, you will create a page to show the contents of the blog posts.

 ## Step 7: Creating the blog post pages

 In the `pages` folder, create a `[slug].js` file.
-This kind of route in a Next.js app is known as a dynamic route.
-Learn more about dynamic routes and how they are used from [the Next.js docs](https://nextjs.org/docs/routing/dynamic-routes).
+In Next.js, a page is a React Component file in the pages directory.
+The component at pages/about.js, for example will be accessible at /about.
+A page enclosed in square brackets like [slug].js is a fallback and Next.js will show this page for all URLs that are not handled by another page, and will pass a `slug` variable to the page.
+So when you visit a URL like /my-first-blog-post this page is used and `slug` will have the value my-first-blog-post.

+You can learn more about this from the [dynamic routes page of the Next.js documentation.](https://nextjs.org/docs/routing/dynamic-routes).

 ```jsx
 export default function BlogPost() {